Tarski–Seidenberg theorem

-Although the original proof of the theorem was constructive, the resulting algorithm has a computational complexity that is too high for using the method on a computer.
+Although the original proof of the theorem was constructive, the resulting algorithm is galactic, that is, it has a computational complexity that is far too high for using the method on a computer.
 George E. Collins introduced the algorithm of cylindrical algebraic decomposition, which allows quantifier elimination over the reals in double exponential time.
 This complexity is optimal, as there are examples where the output has a double exponential number of connected components.
-This algorithm is therefore fundamental, and it is widely used in computational algebraic geometry.
+Collins's algorithm is therefore fundamental and widely used in computational algebraic geometry.